ludo237/laravel-traits/CONTRIBUTING.md

 ## Set up the environment

 We leverage Docker to make the process easy as possible.
-In particular we use [Laradock](https://laradock.io/) to create the development environment in few minutes:

-- Clone Laradock submodule:
-    - First Time: `git submodule update --init --recursive`
-    - Update:  `git submodule update --recursive --remote`
-- Copy `.laradock.env` inside `laradadock/.env`
+In particular, we use a dedicated [DockerFile](./docker/Dockerfile) to build a ready to use container for development.

+- Install Docker on your OS
-- Change the directory in Laradock
+- Change directory to this repository
-- Type `docker-compose up -d --build workspace` that's the only container you need
+- Type `docker-compose up -d --build`
+- Wait until the container is ready
-- Once the container is created you can interact with it like a normal docker container
+- Once the container is up you can interact with it like a normal docker container
-- When you are done, inside Laradock directory, type `docker-compose down` and `docker-compose rm`
+- When you are done, type `docker-compose down` and `docker-compose rm`

 ## Happy Coding!